civol/HDLRuby/README.md

 sequencer(<event>,<start>) <block>
 ```

 Where `event` is the event (rising or falling edge of a signal) advancing the execution of the sequence, `start` is the signal starting the execution, and `block` is the description of the sequence to be executed.
-A sequence is a specific case of `seq` block that includes the following software-like additional constructs:
+A sequence is a specific case of a `seq` block that includes the following software-like additional constructs:

  - `step`: wait until the next event (given argument `event` of the sequencer).